 I bought my ticket, walked in, and instantly felt like I was stepping into a living timeline.
 My railway-enthusiast heart was more than delighted.

-Hamasen Railway Museum: A Peek Into Taiwan’s Railway Soul
+Hamasen Railway Museum: Taiwan’s Railway Heritage

 I wrapped up my entire railway museum afternoon with a full and happy heart.